improving-minnesota/angular-training/labs/lab-07-factories.md

 - We have been tasked with the actual authorization process to guard access to the application.
-- Since the resolve block runs before dependency injection happens, we'll use a **Provider** so that we have access to it during resolve.
+- Since the resolve block runs before dependency injection happens, we'll use a **Provider** so that we have access to it in our configuration block.

 ###### Register the module
 - Open **client/src/security/services/authorization.js**